GandalfGrey123/autocomplete-excercise/README.md

 1. clone repo

-in application/ folder:
+in the `/application` folder: (install module dependencies and then run application)

-2. npm install
+2. run `npm install`
 3. run `npm start`